 PLANTING MY ROSE

-in the still nights of silence, The Loving Garden bloomed in my heart, perhaps from a dream, and one morning I awoke and began to write about the garden, sketch the vision, flowchart and architect, writes its purpose and knew I was determined to trust this impending loss and grief had greater purpose.
+In the still nights of silence, The Loving Garden bloomed in my heart, perhaps from a dream, and one morning I awoke and began to write about the garden, sketch the vision, flowchart, and architect, write its purpose, and knew I was determined to trust this impending loss and grief had a greater purpose.
 It had to!

 I had to grow love forward from the growing love within me and give to those who need it as much as I needed it and it was withheld in a fractured childhood.
 But I held steadfast from a young age that love must exist beyond those walls.
 And said over and over, There is ‘more’.
 I knew it and sought it out in adulthood.